gmgeorg/torchlambertw/README.md

 #### Back-transformation

-TODO: allow to estimate parameters from samples using MLE or Bayesian inference (see https://github.com/gmgeorg/torchlambertw/issues/1).

-The parameters `(loc, scale, tailweight)` can be estimated from the data (see **LambertW** R package or also the `gaussianize` package for an **sklearn** wrapper).
+The parameters `(loc, scale, tailweight)` can be estimated from the data (see **LambertW** R package or also the `gaussianize` package for an **sklearn** wrapper) -- see also https://github.com/gmgeorg/torchlambertw/issues/2.

-Let's assume you have the parameters estimated (perfectly); then you can use this to obtain the unobserved, Gaussian data:
+Let's assume you have the parameters estimated; then you can use this to obtain the unobserved, Gaussian data:

 ```python
 torch.manual_seed(0)